latest nhpb_banner 1__compressed2

 Medical programs that give a ride for free

-Several non-profits as well as government benefit programs, such as Medicaid, provide free rides near you to low-income families, seniors or the disabled.
+Several non-profits as well as government benefit programs, such as Medicaid, provide free rides in most states and local communities.
+These are for low-income families, seniors or the disabled that are on government benefits and/or that live in poverty.
 There will be transportation to a dialysis treatment, local clinic, pharmacy, urgent care centers and other destinations.
 These rides are generally offered as part of some state and federal government benefit programs.

 Dialysis patients can get a free ride to a treatment center.
 The American Kidney Fund and National Foundation provide services to low-income families.
 Many state Medicaid benefit programs also pay for a kidney treatment ride (note the name Medicaid varies by state).
 Volunteer groups also offer support too.
 Get details on how to get free transportation to dialysis.